olkal/Momentary-Switch/README.md

 # Momentary-Switch

+***
+Update 04.10.2019:
+Returned value for "no change" has been changed from -1 to 0 Returned value for "button was released" has been changed from 0 to -1
+***

 Arduino library for reading momentary button switches

    The getSw() function returns current switch status:
-   - returned value -1: no change
+   - returned value 0: no change
-   - returned value 0: switch button was released
+   - returned value -1: switch button was released
    - returned value 1: switch button was pressed
    - returned value >1: switch button pressed and held for returned value-1 seconds